 As time has developed, as well as technology progression, both conservatories and orangeries have provided services for many years and now incorporate properties such as double glazing and indoor heating.

 What are conservatories?

-Conservatories have a small about of brickwork within their construction and have double glazing in order to provide light from your garden.
-A usual conservatory structure will consist of a glazed roof and windows so natural light and can be brought into your extra space from all angles.
+Conservatories have a small amount of brickwork within their construction and have double glazing in order to provide light from your garden.
+A usual conservatory structure will consist of a glazed roof and windows so natural light can be brought into your extra space from all angles.

 So, if you wish to be more in tune with your garden’s activities, in all seasons, a conservatory is for you.

 Orangeries are a great home improvement and even though many people can’t tell the difference between a conservatory and an orangery – the main difference is how they are structured.

 Orangeries can provide you with the privacy that you need, without missing out on the contact with nature from your garden.

 Differing from conservatories, orangeries are constructed with brickwork and will use less glass compared to that of a conservatory.

 Instead of a pure glass roof, an orangery will consist of a roof lantern which will be a combination of glass and uPVC.
 Providing natural light and unique views of the outside, they create an ambiance and a fantastic touch to any orangery.